MikeyP957/MikeyP957.github.io/README.md

 The aim of this project is to provide evidence of my proficiency and growth as a coder.
 Proficiency of my code will be found on the "portfolio" page and growth will be shown through my GitHub repository through commits and refractors.
 How I see myself as a coder and a professional can be seen on my personal about me page.

 ## Languages and technologies
 This project shows my ability to utilize Bootstrap in HTML to build a structure for the content of my pages.
+The content is aligned using various Bootstrap classes to make the content organized and create a flow for the reader to follow.
+Images and text containers are responsive to different sized screens.
+Semantic HTML is used so that the code can be more accessable to users.
+Links on the home page direct users to my portfolio and a contact page that has been styled similarly.
+The footer also provides links to my linkedin profile and GitHub profile.
+The footer is sticky and so it is always readily available at the bottom of the page.

 ## Launch
 As of 01/06/2021 this project is currently a work in process.
 As I continue to learn, practice and work on different languages and technologies my portfolio will change accordingly.